-My passion for learning about people’s stories and fostering personal growth has guided my journey into counseling.
-As a Licensed Professional Counselor (LPC – C6893) with the Oregon Board of Licensed Counselors and Therapists (OBLCT), I hold a master’s degree (M.A.) in Clinical Mental Health Counseling from George Fox University and a bachelor’s degree (B.A.) in Gender Studies from Whitman College.
-With experience in individual and family counseling for children, adolescents, and adults, I am dedicated to creating a welcoming, empathetic, and confidential environment where you can navigate and overcome your challenges.
+My journey into counseling began with a deep interest in people’s stories and a desire to support growth and healing.
+I’m a Licensed Professional Counselor (LPC – C6893) with the Oregon Board of Licensed Counselors and Therapists (OBLCT), holding a master’s degree in Clinical Mental Health Counseling from George Fox University and a bachelor’s degree in Gender Studies from Whitman College.

-Finding a mental health provider can feel overwhelming, but research shows that the therapeutic relationship is a key predictor of success in therapy.
-To help you feel more comfortable, I’d like to share a bit about myself beyond my credentials.
+Finding the right mental health provider can feel overwhelming.
+Since the therapeutic relationship is one of the most important predictors of success in therapy, I want to help you feel comfortable by sharing a little about who I am beyond my credentials.

 My therapeutic perspective is client-centered and strengths-based, meaning you, as the expert on your story, will set the pace for your healing.
 I utilize an integrated approach that incorporates various therapeutic theories and techniques, providing frameworks to explore your strengths, thoughts, feelings, behaviors, and relationships.